-In a rabbit study comparing microdrilling to microfracture at a depth of 2 mm, microcomputed tomography imaging performed 1 day postoperatively indicated that microfracture leads to more compaction of bone in the holes than did microdrilling.40 The authors concluded that this impaction of bone might impede the ability of bone marrow to reach the articular defect and thereby might negatively affect repair.
+In a rabbit study comparing microdrilling to microfracture at a depth of 2 mm, microcomputed tomography imaging performed 1 day postoperatively indicated that microfracture leads to more compaction of bone in the holes than did microdrilling.
+The authors concluded that this impaction of bone might impede the ability of bone marrow to reach the articular defect and thereby might negatively affect repair.
 Bleeding in only one of four microfracture holes was observed intraoperatively, but all defects were filled with a blood clot.
-The lack of bleeding from the microfracture holes has not been reported nor is it consistent with the clinical experiences of the authors in humans or horses.
-Thus, it is likely a flaw of the rabbit as an animal model or more likely as the authors suggested the type of homemade microfracture awl specifically created for the study which had a collar to limit the depth of penetration to 2 mm.
+The lack of bleeding from the microfracture holes has not been reported, nor is it consistent with the clinical experiences of the authors in humans or horses.
+Thus, it is likely a flaw of the rabbit as an animal model or more likely, as the authors suggested, a result of the type of homemade microfracture awl specifically created for the study, which had a collar to limit the depth of penetration to 2 mm.
 The collar likely restricted movement of bone from the microfracture holes, creating impaction fractures in the subchondral bone.
-However, impaction of subchondral bone surrounding the microfracture hole is seen using standard arthroscopic microfracture awls without a collar (-Fig. 4).
-Microdrilling might be as effective as microfracture, but obviously requires more surgical instrumentation such as a drill compared with a hand-held awl to generate a superclot.
+However, impaction of subchondral bone surrounding the microfracture hole is seen using standard arthroscopic microfracture awls without a collar (Fig. 4; Videos 1, 2).
+Microdrilling might be as effective as microfracture, but obviously

 Figure 4 Microcomputed tomography of normal equine lateral trochlear ridge subjected to microfracture.
 (A) Axial view of a microfracture hole demonstrating impaction of surrounding subchondral bone.
 (B) Sagittal view of a microfracture hole demonstrating impaction of surrounding subchondral bone.
-Minimum intensity projection of Micro-CT data acquired with 4 um^{Q6}x-y-z voxel size.
+Minimum intensity projection of Micro-CT data acquired with 4 μm x-y-z voxel size.